Dedicated tour escorts & guides throughout

 Now you’re in for an authentic, country-style lunch prepared and served outdoors at a local farmhouse near Las Terrazas.

 On the way back to Havana after lunch, you’ll have the distinct pleasure of visiting “Fusterlandia”, the home and surrounding neighborhood of “The Picasso of the Caribbean”, Jose Fuster.
 Starting with a small wooden home as his canvas, Mr. Fuster has turned his dream into reality and transformed not just his own home but the entire neighborhood into a unique and colorful artistic landscape.
 Using the money he makes from selling his artwork, Jose adorns the community with sculptures and mosaics galore.

 This evening, enjoy dinner on your own.
 We recommend dining at a paladar.
-Feel free to choose one from the list we provided or ask your Cuban guide for recommendations.
+Feel free to choose one from the list we provided or ask your guides for recommendations.
 Breakfast & lunch provided.